-Knighton House is a charitable trust and is overseen by a Board of Governors made up of approximately 10 trustees who serve the School as volunteers with experience from a wide variety of professions, including independent and maintained sector education.
+Knighton House is a charitable trust and is overseen by a Board of Governors who serve the School as volunteers with experience from a variety of professions, including independent and maintained sector education.

 Responsible for the oversight of the performance of the School and the safeguarding and welfare of all children, Governors play an active part in school life visiting, observing lessons and examining performance, setting fees and meeting staff and parents on a regular basis.